Melissa holds a Bachelor's Degree in Biology and is a plant and animal enthusiast with multiple pets.

-While Carole Baskin's rivalry with Joe Exotic has been made notorious by the Netflix docuseries Tiger King: Murder, Mayhem and Madness, she has been well-known to exotic pet owners (mainly owners of non-domesticated cats) for many years.
+While Carole Baskin's rivalry with Joe Exotic has been made notorious by the Netflix docu-series Tiger King: Murder, Mayhem and Madness, she has been well-known to exotic pet owners (mainly owners of non-domesticated cats) for many years.
 In fact, Baskin has been scrutinized by other alternative pet owners for lying and disparaging them.
-When it comes to her supposed campaign of ending the exotic animal trade, these 10 facts will reveal why Baskin truly is a person of questionable integrity.
+A megalomaniac is someone who is obsessed with their own power, which is Carole Baskin to a T. When it comes to her supposed campaign of ending the exotic animal trade, these 10 facts will reveal why Baskin truly is a person of questionable integrity and a megalomaniac.

 Surprising Facts About Carole Baskin